Blackbandit1804/altV-train-stations/README.md

 ]
 ```

 Make sure to check out the config file in `server/config.mjs`.
+You can change whatever you want like blip or marker color, destinations, price per km.

 ### License